 Another solution is to discuss your specific application and design with the engineering team at MEA.
 We can utilise various muffler upgrades, higher engine tiers, sound proofing panels or provide placement of component recommendations to reduce the acoustics and create a quiet air compressor.
 The best solution is to seek advice during the design stage and know your industry DB limits or expectations.

-The Most Silent Air Compressors from MEA
+The Quietest Air Compressors from MEA

 The most silent mobile air compressors from Mobile Energy Australia are our electrical units: the Battcom and Battcom Frameless.
 This is due to their motors not requiring fuel to drive the compression pumps and therefore not producing the same loud chugging sound that compressors often make.
 These units are MEA’s best low noise portable air compressors.